 Priority sequence

 In recent years, important steps have been taken in the implementation of the Freshwater Delta Decision, both at the national level and in the freshwater regions.
-The measures in the 2015-2021 Freshwater Delta Plan have been implemented.
-In this phase, the national government and regional parties together invested over € 430 million in improving water availability.
+Most of the measures in the first phase (2015-2021) have now been completed.
+Four measures from this phase will remain in 2026.
+These projects will be completed no later than 2027.

-Improving resilience to water shortages
+Improving resilience to drought

 During the 2018 drought, ‘smart water management’ made it possible to mitigate water shortages and their effects.
-In December 2019, the Drought Policy Platform delivered its final report ‘The Netherlands more resilient to drought’.
+In December 2019, the Drought Policy Platform delivered its final report (Dutch) ‘The Netherlands more resilient to drought’.
 The conclusion: a change is needed to make the Netherlands more resilient to drought.
 The capacity of the water system to retain water has to improve at all levels.
 In some areas, this will require changes in land use.

 Projects, activities and milestones